 Sleep disorders can affect the quality of sleep, negatively impacting your overall health and quality of life.
 When you are sleep-deprived, it can hinder your ability to operate machinery and drive safely, and it increases your risk of other serious health problems.

 What are the Signs of Sleep Disorders?

 The most common sign of a sleep disorder is excessive daytime sleepiness.
 If you have a sleep disorder, sleeping partners may notice you frequently move during sleep or that your breathing is irregular.
 It can be difficult to fall asleep and to stay asleep.
-People with sleep disorders will sometimes lack concentration or will be irritable, anxious or depressed.
-Your symptoms should always be evaluated by your doctor.
+People with sleep disorders will sometimes lack concentration or will be irritable, anxious, or depressed.
+Your doctor should always evaluate your symptoms.

 There are different types of sleep disorders, but some of the most common include: